-- graphs without neighbors via records (Section 2.1.2). - complete graphs via (multi)sets, and linear structures via sequences as members of the category of monoidal collections (Section 2.1.3) - regular graphs via group-based fields (GBFs, Section 2.1.4), - irregular graphs via a neighborhood relationship generated by a distance function between elements (proximal collections Section 2.1.5),
+- graphs without neighbors via records (Section 2.1.2) - complete graphs via (multi)sets, and linear structures via sequences as members of the category of monoidal collections (Section 2.1.3) - regular graphs via group-based fields (GBFs, Section 2.1.4) - irregular graphs via proximal collections, i.e., neighborhood relationships generated by a distance function between elements (Section 2.1.5).

-MGS provides a topological collection based on abstract cellular complexes: this type of topological collections subsumes all the previous one and extend to higher dimensions.
-However, monoidal collection, GBF, proximal collection, etc., are useful because they correspond to specific topologies and much more efficient implementations.
+MGS provides topological collections based on abstract cellular complexes.
+This type of topological collections includes all the above types and extends to higher dimensions.
+Yet, specific types (such as monoidal collections, GBFs, or proximal collections) also have a usefulness because they correspond to specific topologies that can be implemented more efficiently.

-Finally, we introduce a way to handle multiple collections of the same kind, as it is often the case in nested topological collections, using subtyping (Section 2.1.6).
+Finally, we introduce a way to "glue" multiple collections of the same type, as it is often the case in nested topological collections, using subtyping (Section 2.1.6).

-2.1.1 Abstract Cellular Complex
+2.1.1 Abstract Cellular Complexes